kevin-crook-ucb/ucb_mids_w205_repo/labs/week_02/lab_instructions_02.md

 # Instructions for Labs for Week 02

+## Week 1's labs are prerequisite to Week 2's labs

+If you did not work through the week 1 labs, the week 2 labs will NOT work.

+Week 2 needs all of the setup work done in week 1: creating the VM, starting and stopping the VM, connecting to the VM to get a Linux command line, making snapshots, making backups, downloading files, etc.

+## Watching videos, FAQs, Troubleshooting Guides, etc.

+As we covered in week 1:

+* The lab videos will walk you through these instructions and explain them as it goes.
+Attempting to just read the instructions for the labs without watching the videos will not be sufficient.
+You will need to actually watch the videos and work through the labs using the videos.

+* Attempting to skip the concepts and business cases videos and skip directly to the labs will not be sufficient.
+The labs assume that you have watched the concepts and business case videos.
+They will reference these concepts and business cases, and if you are not familiar with them, the labs will not make much sense.

+* Certain tasks that are highly repetitve in nature will be found in how_to_guides.
+Each how to guide has a link to a video at the top that will walk you through the how to guide.
+Attempting to just read the instructions for the how to guides without watching the videos will not be sufficient.
+You will need to actually watch the videos and work through the how to guides using the videos.

+* FAQ - remember to check the FAQs for frequently asked questions

+* Troubleshooting Guides - remember to check the troubleshooting guides if you run into any issues

 ## Review the ERD

 **GitHub => ucb_mids_w205_repo => labs => week_02 => sales_db_erd_data_dict.md**